lucaong/minisearch/DESIGN_DOCUMENT.md

 The data structure chosen for the index is a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), which is a trie where nodes that are the only child are merged with the parent node.
-The reason for choosing this data structure follow from the project goals:
+The reason for choosing this data structure follows from the project goals:

   - The radix tree minimizes the memory footprint of the index, because common prefixes are stored only once, and nodes are compressed into a single